Human embryonic stem cells clinical trials: ACT Stargardt's macular dystrophy and dry age-related macular degeneration clinical trial

 Two clinical trials involving derivatives of human embryonic stem cells were approved in 2010.
 Advanced Cell Technology (ACT) located in Marlborough, Massachusetts, leads the trials aimed at improving the vision of patients with Stargardt's Macular Dystrophy and Dry Age-Related Macular Degeneration.
 Originally, twelve patients were estimated to enroll at three hospitals in the U.S.; participating institutions included the Casey Eye Institute in Portland, Oregon, University of Massachusetts Memorial Medical Center in Worcester, Massachusetts, and the New Jersey Medical School in Newark, New Jersey.
 Patients' eyes were injected with retinal pigmented epithelial cells derived from human embryonic stem cells.
 While no definitive findings from this study have been produced, an article published in Lancet in January 2012 stated that preliminary findings appear to be promising.
 In this article, outcomes from two patients treated as part of the trial were discussed.
 During the trial, neither patients' vision worsened, and no negative side effects were reported.

 Phase I/II clinical trials involving retinal pigment epithelial (RPE) cells, derived from human embryonic stem cells, for the treatment of severe myopia were approved in February 2013.

 ViaCyte Human stem cell-derived beta cells for the treatment of Diabetes Clinical Trial

 The FDA approved a phase I clinical trial with ViaCyte beta cells derived from human embryonic stem cell for the treatment of diabetes in August 2014.
-The cells will be delivered in immunoprotective capsules and pre-clinical results in animal models showed remission of symptoms within a few months.
-The company reported the successful transplantation of the cells in the first of the 40 patients that will be treated under the trial in late October 2014.
+The cells were delivered in immunoprotective capsules and pre-clinical results in animal models showed remission of symptoms within a few months.
+The company reported the successful transplantation of the cells in the first 40 patients treated in late October 2014.